manthanank/cheatsheets/content/blog/javascript/index.md

 console.log(array.lastIndexOf('b', 3)); // Output: 1
 ```

 **pop** - It is used to remove the last element from an array and return that element.
-The pop() method modifies the original array.
+It modifies the original array.

 ```javascript
 let array = ['a', 'b', 'c', 'd', 'e', 'f'];